 Nuestro impacto

-In 2021, Progressive Community Services supported 541 individuals through Support Coordination, 473 families through Family Navigation, 32 people through HUD housing, and provided $1,136,659.00 back into our community through our contractual provider agencies and initiatives.
+In 2025, Progressive Community Services supported 694 individuals through Support Coordination, 306 families through Family Navigation, and 36 people through HUD housing

 Abajo, encontrara una pantalla principal que recalca el impacto de nuestro trabajo.